Corporate Communication Specialist

 “Yuma County has a 30 percent obesity rate, which is well above the national average”, said Wayne Steffey, Executive Director of the Foundation of YRMC.
 “Through the Mileage Club and innovative programs developed by local groups, we are addressing the obesity epidemic head on in our community.”

-Grant applications are due May 1, and are available on the Foundation website at www.yumaregional.org/programs.
+Grant applications are due May 1.
 Additionally, the Foundation is inviting businesses and individuals to sponsor the program by adopting a school or organization.

 The mission of the Foundation of Yuma Regional Medical Center is to support a health community through philanthropy.
 Qualified as a 501(c) (3) non-profit organization, the Foundation relies on donations to support community programs such as healthcare scholarships and the Drive for School Supplies.